rubendg/php-partial-constructor/README.md

 Note that currently the implementation uses *eval* for bringing the generated code into scope.
 This may be a problem for you if you have disabled *eval* in the [disabled_functions](http://php.net/manual/en/ini.core.php#ini.disable-functions) directive.

-To sum up some of the advantages of using the library:
+To sum up some of the libraries' advantages:

 - For simple cases replaces to need for applying the [builder pattern](http://en.wikipedia.org/wiki/Builder_pattern)
 - No more setters for attributes that should be provided in the constructor